frankshearar/Home/Adding-nuget-pack-as-a-msbuild-target.md

 If a referenced project's output DLL is to be copied over to the nuget package, then **ReferenceOutputAssembly should not be set as false**.
 This is because the output DLL of the referenced project is copied from the output directory of the project being packed.
 For more details on ReferenceOutputAssembly , check out : https://blogs.msdn.microsoft.com/kirillosenkov/2015/04/04/how-to-have-a-project-reference-without-referencing-the-actual-binary/

-If IsPackageReference is not specified, or is set to true, then the ProjectReference will actually be added as a Package Reference in the output nuspec, and no DLLs will be copied.
+If TreatAsPackageReference is not specified, or is set to true, then the ProjectReference will actually be added as a Package Reference in the output nuspec, and no DLLs will be copied.

 Note that this behavior is recursive - so if a ProjectReference has TreatAsPackageReference set to false, it's project to project references will also be treated in the same manner.